ab5tract/Terminal-Print/README.md

 perl6 -Ilib examples/async.p6
 ````

-By default the `Terminal::Print` object will use ANSI escape sequences for it's cursor drawing, but you can tell it to use `universal` if you would prefer to use the cursor movement commands as provided by `tput`.
+By default the `Terminal::Print` object will use ANSI escape sequences for its cursor drawing, but you can tell it to use `universal` if you would prefer to use the cursor movement commands as provided by `tput`.
 (You should only really need this if you are having trouble with the default).

 ```
 my $t = Terminal::Print.new(cursor-profile => 'universal')